A Liquor Sales Licence may be issued to allow the sale and service of liquor to the public for on-site consumption.

 - All Partners

-- Any shareholder holding 10% or more of any class of shares
+- Any shareholder holding 10% or more of the outstanding shares or of a class of shares

 - On-site manager, if applicable.